The TRIH Grant supports:

 The TRIH Grant does not support basic research into the causes and underpinning biology of hearing loss and tinnitus or the development of devices or software.

 - Duration: up to three years

-* Please note that we are a charity.
-We cannot fund any indirect costs – or the salaries of permanent employees.
+* Please note that as a charity, it is our policy not to fund any indirect costs or the salaries of permanent employees.

 First, an expression of interest must be submitted using the form below.
 This gives us enough information about the proposed project to understand how well it aligns with the requirements and eligibility of the TRIH scheme.

 Applicants whose proposals meet the criteria of the scheme are then invited to submit a full application.

 Additional information may be requested in order to determine whether an application meets the scheme's criteria.